pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

 >
 > For all returned data, all consecutive data in a region will be treated as a `regionTask`.
 >
 > For example like this the data returned in the first stage are 1, 3, 4, 5 and 1, 3, 4 are in the same region and 5 is in another region.
 Since 1 and 3, 4 are not contiguous, 1 is a `regionTask`, and since 3, 4 and 5 are not in a region, 3, 4 is a `regionTask` and 5 is a `regionTask`.
-The `regionTask` number is three.
+The number of `regionTask`  is three.

 #### `Residual Filter`